Ume0344/first-django-project/README.md

 #### Forms
 To create and update, we need forms.
 Create a forms.py in listings directory.
 Update and delete are comparitively easier functions.

+### Tailwind CSS
+A CSS framework to build any design directly in html.
+Update the  html  files to add design.

 ## Reference
 -  https://justdjango.com/courses/django-crash-course/listing-app-and-model